alexanderosmith/alexanderosmith.com/_posts/2019-01-31-SpaghettiMemeLife.md

 Slaps Roof of Car meme, and never realize it started with a joke about spaghetti.
 There’s the more obvious ones like Eminem’s mom’s spaghetti.
 You might know of “Somebody Toucha My Spaghet” which comes from a really old animation.
 You might even be aware that some people think spaghetti is affiliated with bachelorhood because apparently fellas suck at cooking.
-(I kind of do, frankly.)
 Some people might subscribe to Pastafarianism, which is kind of memetic in its own way.
 Can I get a “Ramen” here?
 Know Your Meme has a page just dedicated to spaghetti even though it isn’t exactly meme itself; they’re just admitting it’s omnipresence and its relation to “food porn” memes.
 The point